e3prom/ruse/README.md

 configured to proxy traffic from metasploit's reverse HTTP payloads by matching their User-Agent header fields.

-## Building and running under Docker:
+## Building and running under Docker
 Ruse can also run under a Docker container, and thus in a matter of seconds.
 Enter the `make container` command to build the Docker image and to push it to your local registry.
 Once the image has been created, simply start a new